ipfs/specs/merkledag/ipld.md

 ```
 /ipfs/QmUmg7BZC1YP1ca66rRtWKxpXp77WgVHrnv263JtDuvs2k/a/b/c/d
 ```

 Where:
 - `ipfs` is a protocol namespace (to allow the computer to discern what to do)
 - `QmUmg7BZC1YP1ca66rRtWKxpXp77WgVHrnv263JtDuvs2k` is a cryptographic hash.
 - `a/b/c/d` is a path _traversal_, as in unix.
 - this link traverses five objects.

+Suppose also that this path points to the object `{ "hello": "world" }`.

 Resolving it involves looking up each object and attaining a hash value, then traversing to the next.